 Get motivated by watching some inspirational shows or reading stimulating books.
 Here are my suggestions:

 - YouTube channel – Muchelleb.
 She is one of my favorite YouTubers!
 I love watching her Life Admin days or any of her reset challenges.
-She created a playlist for 2022 if you’d like something to binge and inspire you.

 - Tidying Up with Marie Kondo (Netflix) or reading her book The Life-Changing Magic of Tidying Up.
 Honestly, I would start with the book and then watch the documentary.
 I read the book in 2015 and I was hauling bags and bags to the local thrift store.
 It felt amazing and I normally re-evaluate my possessions each January.